+3.3.11.
 Current management measures:

-- Building of fish ladders and fishing holes as well as the reinforcement of river banks must be permitted and approved by the Agricultural Authority of Iceland.
+- a) Building of fish ladders and fishing holes as well as the reinforcement of river banks is subject to permission and approval by the F&V Authority.
 These activities are normally permitted upon the recommendation of the relevant river association and the project must be designed by an expert.
-Fish ladders have opened up large new spawning and nursing areas for salmon above impassable waterfalls. - Gravel mining in or close to rivers needs the approval of the Agricultural Authority of Iceland.
-There are efforts underway to reduce gravel mining, control site selection as well as the quantity taken and introduce river improvement technology. - Road culverts can be a problem with respect to salmonid migration and are under observation through environmental impact statements. - Construction of channels to drain wetlands, which is controlled by the Environmental and Planning Agencies, has been greatly reduced but limited measures have been introduced to bring the wetlands back. - Fish farms need a license both from the Environmental Agency and the Agricultural Authority of Iceland and through that process there are efforts underway to introduce rotating screen filters on all farms with outflow into rivers. - Relatively few small towns on Iceland's south coast spill sewage into large mainstem rivers.
-Some effort is underway to put in sewage treatment facilities. - Most hydroelectric projects are harnessing glacial rivers in Iceland's interior, which has proven benign for the salmon populations.
-There are no plans to put hydroelectric projects on major salmon rivers.
+Fish ladders have opened up large new spawning and nursing areas for salmon above impassable waterfalls. - b) Gravel mining in or close to rivers needs the approval of the F&V Authority.
+There are efforts underway to reduce gravel mining, control site selection as well as the quantity taken and introduce river improvement technology. - c) Road culverts can be a problem with respect to salmonid migration and are under observation through environmental impact statements. - d) Construction of channels to drain wetlands, which is controlled by the Environmental and Planning Agencies, has been greatly reduced but limited measures have been introduced to bring the wetlands back. - e) Fish farms need a license both from the Environmental Agency and the F&V Authority and through that process there are efforts underway to introduce rotating screen filters on all farms with outflow into rivers. - f) Relatively few small towns on Iceland's south coast spill sewage into large main-stem rivers.
+Some effort is underway to put in sewage treatment facilities.

+g) Most hydroelectric projects are harnessing glacial rivers in Iceland's interior, which has proven benign for the salmon populations.
+There are no plans to put hydroelectric projects on important salmon rivers in lowland areas.

-4. Impact of aquaculture
+3. 4.
+Impact of aquaculture